Amila-Rukshan/winzigc-compiler/DEVELOPER.md

 bazel build --cxxopt='-std=c++17' //winzigc/main:cmd -c opt
 ```

-### Compile and run a winzigc program
+### Compile and run a WinZigC program

-To compile and run a Winzigc program (in the `example-programs` directory), run the following command.
+To compile and run a WinZigC program (in the `example-programs` directory), run the following command.
 ```
 sh scripts/compile-and-run.sh <program_name>
 ```